 In addition to his studio role on SEC Network, Burns has provided analysis as a course reporter on SEC Network’s live coverage of the SEC Men’s and Women’s Golf Tournaments, and has contributed to studio programming across all ESPN networks, including The Paul Finebaum Show, College Football Live and SportsCenter.

-Burns hosts the show both in-studio and on the road, traveling around the SEC to cover live events across all sports.
+Burns hosts SEC Now both in-studio and on the road, traveling around the SEC to cover live events across all sports.
 In the 2017-18 collegiate season alone, Burns traveled to host SEC Now at the NCAA Men’s and Women’s College World Series, SEC Baseball and Women’s Basketball Tournaments, and originated the network’s coverage from Starkville as Mississippi State marched to the NCAA Women’s Final Four.
 Burns also served as a roving reporter for SEC Network at the SEC Championship Game and College Football Playoff National Championship, and hosted SEC Network’s Pro Day shows live from Alabama and Georgia, respectively.

-Complementary to his television duties, Burns is a national radio host for ESPN Radio, and is the co-host of SEC This Morning on SiriusXM SEC Radio, which was simulcast live on SEC Network every morning from the 2018 SEC Media Days from Atlanta.
+Complementary to his television duties, Burns is a national radio host for ESPN Radio, and is the co-host of SEC This Morning on SiriusXM SEC Radio.

 Prior to joining the 24-network dedicated to the Southeastern Conference, Burns was the host of The Press Box on Mile High Sports Radio based in Denver.
 The show was syndicated on several stations across the region and simulcast through a partnership with the Denver Post.